-What do American toads eat?
+What do American Toads Eat?

-The bufo Americanus specie is known for its adaptability and strength, which makes them an ideal choice for a pet.
+The bufo Americanus species is known for its adaptability and strength, making them an ideal choice for a pet.

-This specie of toad eat only live prey — crickets, wax worms, mealworms, flies, and many more as long as it fits into their mouth.
+This toad species eat only live prey — crickets, wax worms, mealworms, flies, and many more as long as it fits into their mouth.

 The American toad’s tadpoles are not carnivorous as they start out, they feed on algae and other aquatic vegetation.

-Finding the right sized flightless fruit flies, pinhead crickets, worms, etc. makes keeping a toadlet challenging sometimes.
+Finding the right-sized flightless fruit flies, pinhead crickets, worms, etc. makes keeping a toadlet challenging sometimes.

-However, toadlets and adult toads love live prey, anything in your yard that can fit into their mouth is a right diet item.
+However, toadlets and adult toads love live prey; anything in your yard that can fit into their mouth is the right diet item.

 Also, larger American toads can be fed small mice, but this diet choice isn’t recommended for feeding now and then.

 Toad and toadette alike find anything small to average-sized insects and other animals yummy and perfect diet.

-Tadpoles love to feed on algae, mosquitoes larvae, and plants.
-Since mosquitoes love to lay their egg on stagnant water, it becomes an easy catch for tadpoles.
+Tadpoles love to feed on algae, mosquito larvae, and plants; and since mosquitoes love to lay their egg on stagnant water, it becomes an easy catch for tadpoles.

 How to Take Care of a Toad

-Today, there are over 4800 known species of toads and frogs, though most specie are regarded as toads.
+Today, there are over 4800 known different species of toads and frogs, though most species are regarded as toads.

-Most toads ideal for pet needs the same primary care like feeding and handling, but extra care must be given to these details — temperature and humidity, are not always the same.
+Most toads ideal for pet needs the same primary care like feeding and handling, but extra care must be given to these details — temperature and humidity are not always the same.

 Here are few guidelines to successfully keep your favorite toad pet irrespective of the specie:

-Create a terrarium for your toad pet
+Create a Terrarium for your Toad Pet

-You don’t need an aquarium without leaks; toads are terrestrial animals so don’t waste time looking for a leak-proof aquarium.
+You don’t need an aquarium without leaks; toads are terrestrial animals, so don’t waste time looking for a leak-proof aquarium.

-You should equally add a reptile heat mat to.provide your pet heat whenever it feels the need for it.
-Locate your reptile heat mat somewhere underneath your tank.
+You should equally add a reptile heat mat to provide your pet heat whenever it feels the need for it; locate your reptile heat mat somewhere underneath your tank.

 Feeding your Toad

-When picking up live prey for.your toad, size is significant, i.e., your toad must be able to swallow whole.
+When picking up live prey for your toad size is significant, i.e. your toad must be able to swallow whole.